Without Fans, Some College Football Games Won’t Make Financial Sense

 Now, as it increasingly appears that the college football season will be played with restrictions — if it is played at all — college administrators and event promoters are busy wondering how games like Alabama-U.S.C. pencil out if crowds are prohibited or limited.

-“The math has to work,” said Irwin Kishner, the co-chair of the Sports Law Group at Herrick Feinstein.
+“The math has to work,” said Irwin Kishner, a co-chair of the Sports Law Group at Herrick Feinstein.
 “The site isn’t doing it for free.”

 Several of these games largely cash in on the popularity of college football, particularly in the South.
 The same day that Alabama and U.S.C. are on the calendar, Baylor and Mississippi play at the Houston Texans’ stadium, and West Virginia and Florida State are scheduled at the Atlanta Falcons’ stadium, which is slated to host three college football games in a seven-day span (Auburn vs. North Carolina and Virginia vs. Georgia are the others).